zAbuQasem/MyNotes/DevOps/GCP Associate (Exam Topics)/Interesting-Questions.md

 - ***C. On the App Engine Versions page of the GCP Console, route 100% of the traffic to the previous version.***
 - D. Deploy the original version as a separate application.
 Then go to App Engine settings and split traffic between applications so that the original version serves 100% of the requests.

-Option A is wrong as gcloud app restore was used for backup and restore and has been deprecated.Option B is wrong as there is no application revert functionality available.Option D is wrong as App Engine maintains version and need not be redeployed.
+Option A is wrong as gcloud app restore was used for backup and restore and has been deprecated.
+Option B is wrong as there is no application revert functionality available.
+Option D is wrong as App Engine maintains version and need not be redeployed.

 ---
 ## Question-46